 About this Project

 The relationship between governments and the citizens they seek to rule is central to understanding politics and society in the contemporary world.
-This collaborative research project is a departure from macro-historical studies of state power, relying instead on ethnography, archival research, interviews, historical narratives, and textual analysis to develop a local understanding of “the state” that reveals how authorities (from prime ministers to police officers) evaluate political threats, create social structures, and construct categories of legality and criminality.
-By studying interactions between states and criminal organizations in Latin America, policing and social control in urban America, and violence and state building in post-colonial South Asia, the project bridges regions, methodologies, and disciplines.
-Ultimately, through a series of collaborative workshops and a culminating conference, the project aims to create a new ‘Chicago School’ on the state, violence, and social control.
+This collaborative research project was a departure from macro-historical studies of state power, relying instead on ethnography, archival research, interviews, historical narratives, and textual analysis to develop a local understanding of “the state” that reveals how authorities (from prime ministers to police officers) evaluate political threats, create social structures, and construct categories of legality and criminality.
+By studying interactions between states and criminal organizations in Latin America, policing and social control in urban America, and violence and state building in post-colonial South Asia, the project bridged regions, methodologies, and disciplines.
+Ultimately, through a series of collaborative workshops and a culminating conference, the project aimed to create a new ‘Chicago School’ on the state, violence, and social control.

 Photo Credit: Benjamin Lessing; About the Photo: Alemão was considered the most fortified redoubt of the Comando Vermelho, Rio's largest and oldest armed criminal syndicate (facção criminosa).
 A major state invasion of Alemão in 2007 led to a bloody siege but failed to expel the traffickers.
 In 2008 the government changed to a violence-reduction approach known as Pacification, and in November 2010 managed to 'pacify' Alemão with a minimum of violence.
 Usually pacified favelas receive community-policing units known as UPPs, but Alemão was too large and there weren't enough UPPs ready, so the army occupied it for over a year.
 In this photo, taken in December 2011, Favela residents enjoy a cultural event in army-occupied Complexo do Alemão, Rio de Janeiro after state troops captured the community from drug traffickers.